Software-For-Love/documentation/coding-conventions/coding-conventions.md

   * If you don’t know something, ask people because sometimes that’s much faster than googling it
   * Propose new ideas if you have any
   * We must have some great documentation to accompany our module.
 Please document your functions.

+## Testing Guidelines

+These are some rough guidelines that allow for clean and stable code to be pushed to a production branch.

+* Build is passing
+* CI/CD checks on PR are passing
+* Test that application looks presentable on different screen sizes
+  * Different computer sizes
+  * Mobile Versions
+  * Tablets/iPads